-The Business Combination will be accounted for as a reverse recapitalization, with no goodwill or other intangible assets recorded, in accordance with GAAP.
-Under this method of accounting, CLAQ will be treated as the "accounting acquiree" and Nauticus as the "accounting acquirer" for financial reporting purposes.
-Accordingly, for accounting purposes, the Business Combination will be treated as the equivalent of Nauticus issuing shares for the net assets of CLAQ, followed by a recapitalization.
-The net assets of CLAQ will be stated at historical cost.
-Operations prior to the Business Combination will be those of Nauticus.
+The Business Combination was accounted for as a reverse recapitalization, with no goodwill or other intangible assets recorded, in accordance with GAAP.
+Under this method of accounting, CLAQ was treated as the "accounting acquiree" and Nauticus as the "accounting acquirer" for financial reporting purposes.
+Accordingly, for accounting purposes, the Business Combination was treated as the equivalent of Nauticus issuing shares for the net assets of CLAQ, followed by a recapitalization.
+The net assets of CLAQ were stated at historical cost.
+Operations prior to the Business Combination are those of Nauticus.

-The unaudited pro forma condensed combined and consolidated balance sheet as of June 30, 2022 gives effect to the Business Combination and related transactions as if they occurred on June 30, 2022.
-The unaudited pro forma condensed combined and consolidated statement of operations for the six months ended June 30, 2022 gives effect to the Business Combination and related transactions as if they occurred January 1, 2021, the beginning of the earliest period presented.
-These periods are presented on the basis that Nauticus is the acquirer for accounting purposes.
+An unaudited pro forma condensed combined balance sheet is not presented because the Business Combination is already reflected in Nauticus' audited consolidated balance sheet as of December 31, 2022.
+The unaudited pro forma condensed combined and consolidated statement of operations for the year ended December 31, 2022 gives effect to the Business Combination and related transactions as if they occurred January 1, 2022, the beginning of the earliest period presented.

-The pro forma adjustments reflecting the consummation of the Business Combination and the related transaction are based on certain currently available information and certain assumptions and methodologies that CLAQ management believes are reasonable under the circumstances.
-The unaudited condensed combined and consolidated pro forma adjustments, which are described in the accompanying notes, may be revised as additional information becomes available and is evaluated.
-Therefore, it is likely that the actual adjustments will differ from the pro forma adjustments, and it is possible that the difference may be material.
-CLAQ management believes that its assumptions and methodologies provide a reasonable basis for presenting all of the significant effects of the Business Combination and the related transactions based on information available to management at this time and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma condensed combined financial information.
+The pro forma adjustments reflecting the consummation of the Business Combination and the related transaction are based on certain currently available information and certain assumptions and methodologies that management believes are reasonable under the circumstances.
+Management believes that its assumptions and methodologies provide a reasonable basis for presenting all of the significant effects of the Business Combination and the related transactions and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma condensed combined and consolidated statement of operations.

-The unaudited pro forma condensed combined and consolidated financial information does not give effect to any anticipated synergies, operating efficiencies, tax savings, or cost savings that may be associated with the Business Combination.
-The unaudited pro forma condensed combined and consolidated financial information is not necessarily indicative of what the actual results of operations and financial position would have been had the Business Combination and related transactions taken place on the dates indicated, nor are they indicative of the future consolidated results of operations or financial position of the post-combination company.
+The unaudited pro forma condensed combined and consolidated statement of operations does not give effect to any anticipated synergies, operating efficiencies, tax savings, or cost savings that may be associated with the Business Combination.
+The unaudited pro forma condensed combined and consolidated statement of operations is not necessarily indicative of what the actual results of operations would have been had the Business Combination and related transactions taken place on the dates indicated, nor are they indicative of the future consolidated results of operations of the post-combination company.
 They should be read in conjunction with the historical financial statements and notes thereto of CLAQ and Nauticus.